felixmatt/shyft/README.md

 $ nosetests ..  # run the Python tests
 ```

-If all the tests pass, then you have an instance of SHyFT that is
+If all the tests pass, then you have an instance of Shyft that is
 fully functional.
 In case this directory is going to act as a
 long-term installation it is recommended to persist your
 $LD_LIBRARY_PATH and $PYTHONPATH environment variables (in ~/.bashrc